mmore500/waves/blog/_posts/2020-06-03-StephanieZendejo-blogpost.md

 - **Remove:** removes sites from the genome, changing the genome size, and causing offsets

 ### Genome Class in MABE
 Genomes are often large, and undergo several mutations.
-For the organisms that progress to the next generation - the genome class in MABE sets aside a chunk of contiguous memory for every genome.
+The genome class in MABE sets aside a chunk of contiguous memory for every genome for the organisms that progress to the next generation.
 It then copies the parent genome over to the contiguous memory, applies the mutations, and voila!
 Offspring genomes are generated.
-Could this method be improved?
-What it could save time and memory? :thinking:
+Could this Genome Class be improved?
+What it could save time and memory?
+Hmmmmm :thinking: